YZ-US-Ranger/DataCamp-R/README.md

 ```

 One quick technique for jump-starting exploratory data analysis (EDA)  is to examine all of the pairwise scatterplots in your data.
 This can be achieved using the pairs() function. pairs(df)

+Use the colnames() function to list the variables included in data frame. colnames(df)